Ad Image

 Omada

-Description: The Omada Identity and Omada Identity Cloud provide an enterprise platform for identity management and identity governance that is available as a comprehensive system.
+Description: The Omada Identity and Omada Identity Cloud provide an enterprise platform for identity management and governance, available as a comprehensive system.
 Omada features a flexible data model, excellent dashboards, and powerful reporting capabilities, including closed-loop reporting.
 User-facing elements of all identity lifecycle scenarios support a flexible data model for user entitlements.
-Omada also offers specific provisioning services and industry-tailored solutions for several verticals, including Banking and Finance, Life-Sciences, Manufacturing, Public, Utilities, and Retail.
+Omada also offers specific provisioning services and industry-tailored solutions for several verticals, including Banking and Finance, Life Sciences, Manufacturing, Public, Utilities, and Retail.

 One Identity